A man stands with folded arms in a modern, bright office with large windows.

 How can I open a vested benefits custody account?

 We recommend that you seek advice from a specialist at an early stage.
-They can help you to make the right decisions – for example, whether it is worth splitting your assets between two custody accounts.
-This is because there are situations in which it may make sense to keep several vested benefits custody accounts, for example, for investment or tax reasons.
+They can help you make the right decisions - for example, whether it is worth splitting into two custody accounts.
+This is because there are situations in which it may make sense to keep several vested benefits custody accounts, for example for investment or tax reasons.
+Alternatively, you can also conveniently open a vested benefits custody account digitally.
+This gives you the option of organizing the process flexibly and from any location.

 When can I close my vested benefits account or vested benefits custody account?